Custom Templates

 qemu-img resize destination.qcow2 10G

-We provide Packer configuration examples in this Git repository to help you get started using the exoscale-import
+We have Packer configuration examples in a Git repository to

 custom template building method.